juancho391/juancho391/README.md

 ### 💻 What I Do:

-- **Backend Development**: Developing full stack applications with Django and React including creating REST APIs.
+- **Backend Development**: Developing full stack applications with FastAPI and React including creating REST APIs.

 ### 🌱 What I'm Learning: